CodeSeven/toastr/README.md

     toastr.options.progressBar = true;

+### rtl
+Display the toastr from right-to-left, both for the text and icon.
+    toastr.options.rtl = true;

 ## Building Toastr

 To build the minified and css versions of Toastr you will need [node](http://nodejs.org) installed.
 (Use Homebrew or Chocolatey.)